Resources for Sudanese Studies in Durham

 The range of material in Durham University Library provides a first class research resource for scholars in all disciplines of Sudanese studies.
 It is available to all bona fide enquirers.

-For full information about access and facilities, see http://www.dur.ac.uk/library/asc/ Detailed catalogues for the collections are available in Durham, and a growing number are also accessible via the Web at http://endure.dur.ac.uk:8080/fedora/get/UkDhU:EADCatalogue.0295/XTF Copies of the Summary Guide to the Sudan Archive (price £5) and volume one of the Wingate Papers catalogue (price £10), may be ordered by post.
+For full information about access and facilities, see https://www.dur.ac.uk/library/asc/ Detailed catalogues for the collections are available in Durham, and a growing number are also accessible online.
+Copies of the Summary Guide to the Sudan Archive (price £5) and volume one of the Wingate Papers catalogue (price £10), may be ordered by post.
 A searchable database of the Archive's photographic images can be accessed at Durham.

-There are four main groups of printed material relating to the Sudan, two on public access housed at the Bill Bryson Library in Stockton Road, and two which can be consulted at the Palace Green site; additionally, printed items which are particularly associated with archival material are listed as part of the Sudan Archive (see above).
+There are four main groups of printed material relating to Sudan and South Sudan, two on public access housed at the Bill Bryson Library in Stockton Road, and two which can be consulted at the Palace Green site; additionally, printed items which are particularly associated with archival material are listed as part of the Sudan Archive (see above).

-The Library's holdings of printed material no matter where they are located, are recorded in the catalogue at http://library.dur.ac.uk/ At the Main University Library in Stockton Road, the main loan and reference collection on level 1 provides a good base for work in the humanities and social sciences and has substantial holdings of Sudanese imprints and Arabic material, and the Middle Eastern Documentation Unit (MEDU) on level 2 covers modern official publications, including Sudan Government publications, bank reports, population censuses, publications of Sudanese institutions, some consultancy reports and a wide range of newsletters and other serials relating to the Sudan since independence in 1956.
+The Library's holdings of printed material no matter where they are located, are recorded in the catalogue at http://library.dur.ac.uk/.
+At the Bill Bryson Library in Stockton Road, the main loan and reference collection on level 4 provides a good base for work in the humanities and social sciences and has substantial holdings of Sudanese imprints and Arabic material, and the Middle Eastern Documentation Unit (MEDU) on level 1 covers modern official publications, including Sudan Government publications, bank reports, population censuses, publications of Sudanese institutions, some consultancy reports and a wide range of newsletters and other serials relating to Sudan and South Sudan since independence in 1956.
 MEDU holdings are recorded on the catalogue.

 At Palace Green the early printed books collection includes material published up to 1850 and rare, sensitive and fragile material of later date as well as Sudanese newspapers, while the Condominium "grey" literature collection is an extensive body of published and semi-published titles, issued mainly between 1890 and 1955 in the Sudan, and includes a wide range of Sudan Government publications, army and staff lists, journals, missionary literature, lectures, speeches, timetables, directories, and publications of Sudanese societies, companies, clubs and associations.